-

 Use a Lightning-to-USB cable to connect your iPhone to your Mac.
 Then, unlock your iPhone and tap "Trust This Computer" if prompted.

 Step 2.
-Open QuickTime and Select iPhone as Audio Source
+Open QuickTime and Select iPhone as the Audio Source

 - Launch QuickTime Player on your Mac.